PDXoreothekID/HTML_CSS/README.md

 ### Portfolio
 This is my portfolio webpage telling all about me and my technical experiences and training.
+Stylized with CSS this page contains a navbar transition, form, and much more.